Manual Overrides & Governance¶

 - Input: User enters the new value (e.g., Cycle Time from 1.2h to 1.1h).

-- Justify: A mandatory "Reason for Override" field appears.
+- Justify: A "Reason for Override" becomes mandatory if it's a Key Field.

 - Apply: System recalculates the entire tree instantly.